Belinda6380/javascript30/content/day28.md

 screenshot = "Bird in a video"
 +++

-* How to calculate a playback rate using the current mouse position within an element when it uses a different scale
+* how to calculate a playback rate using the current mouse position within an element when it uses a different scale